iamabutalha/selaniXfullstack/readme.md

-# 📝 Task & Note Manager API
+# 📝 Task Manager API

 A RESTful API built with Node.js and Express for managing users, todos, and notes.